Verdocs/express-meta-guard/README.md

 [shared](https://github.com/mpashkovskiy/express-oas-generator) by the community to provide Swagger/OpenAPI documentation from Express APIs, they all have one or more compromises to be made:

-1. Generators that use documentation blocks create messy routing files.
+1. Generators that use comment blocks create messy routing files.
 OpenAPI is a very verbose spec, and documentation blocks can sometimes be 3-4x the length of the handler code.
-1. Documentation blocks also offer no "code assistance" to the developer.
+1. Comment blocks also offer no "code assistance" to the developer.
 It is very easy to make even simple typo-level mistakes that break your documentation, and developers must memorize all of the available options to specify.
 1. Generators that scan or observe the code itself are not sophisticated enough to capture all of the critical details from a modern code base, especially TypeScript interfaces and types, response models, and middleware processors guards.
-1. All of the current solutions fail to combine _documentation_ with _enforcement_.
+1. All of the current solutions fail to combine **documentation** with **enforcement**.
 It is too easy to make simple mistakes such as marking an input field as required but not fully enforcing it in the code itself.
 This can lead to bugs, security vulnerabilities, and other unexpected behavior.
 1. It is still up to developers to implement repetitive, "common sense" handlers, e.g. converting path and query